PennyLaneAI/pennylane-sf/README.rst

 Authors
 =======

-Josh Izaac, Ville Bergholm, Christian Gogolin, Maria Schuld, and Nathan Killoran.
+Josh Izaac, Ville Bergholm, Maria Schuld, Nathan Killoran and Christian Gogolin

 If you are doing research using PennyLane, please cite our whitepaper: